 That’s like telling them the good qualities of themselves!
 It’s so healthy for them to know that the two of you were once in love.
 It gives them stability and confidence.

-5. If someone tells you they saw your ex out on a date, do not roll your eyes.
+5. If someone tells you they saw your ex out on a date, do not roll your eyes or react negatively.

 Instead, smile and say, “That’s nice” and mean it!
 That’s like saying “I don’t care.
 I’ve moved on.”